Tidal disruption of star clusters in galaxy formation simulations: Results

 \subsection{Time spent in strong tidal fields}

-The most important statistic relevant to disruption is the amount of time clusters spend in regions of strong tidal field.
-However, not only the finite spatial resolution makes us underestimate the tidal strength, but the time between our simulation snapshots is also relatively long ($\sim$100--150~Myr).
+\revv{The disruption processes of clusters are integrated effects over time.
+Both the intensity of the tidal field and the duration of strong tidal events matter the most in cluster disruption. } However, not only the finite spatial resolution makes us underestimate the tidal strength, but the time between our simulation snapshots is also relatively long ($\sim$100--150~Myr).
 We only have access to the potential at these snapshots, which are taken at random phases of the orbit and likely miss the short periods when the clusters experience strong tidal field.

 We consider two ways to get around this limitation.
 We can either reconstruct the orbits between two snapshots using the information at the snapshots, or re-run the simulation and output the tidal field at shorter intervals.
 Figure~\ref{hack} shows the former, an example of calculating one cluster orbit in the SFE50 run assuming the potential is fixed between two consecutive snapshots.
 We deduct the bulk velocity of the galaxy to account for the moving galaxy center.
 Every block of gray curves is one orbit calculated between two snapshots.
 The blocks are not smoothly connected because the calculated orbits cannot guarantee to match the points of the next snapshot.
 This figure illustrates that $z$, $R$, and $\lambdam$ vary rapidly and the values taken at the simulation snapshots may not be representative of the actual orbit.